dechavezv/2nd.paper/2-PositiveSelection/02_GetOrtologs/Dog2/Readme.txt

 #Change the paths
 #The script is configurated to be runed in our server in hoffman.
 #You must change the path within the script `Extract_Exons_3.sh` and `MergeExonsSameGene.sh` if working from a diferent directory.
+#Tou have to replace the following line with your own path
+# export Direc=/u/home/d/dechavez/project-rwayne/2nd.paper/2-PositiveSelection/02_GetOrtologs
+# export Direc=<your.path.goes.here>

 # Define your Genome
 Make sure to specified your genome by changin this line within the Extract_Exons_3.sh script: